Listing AI use cases is an avoidance mechanism

 When clarity returns, the dynamic shifts.

-AI is treated as an environment exposing weak decisions.
-The focus shifts from “What can we build?” to “What outcomes must improve, and what must remain true while we improve them?”
+The organisation stops treating AI as a search for ideas and starts treating it as an environment that exposes weak decisions.
+The focus moves from “What can we build?” to “What outcomes must improve, and what must remain true while we improve them?”

-The use case list becomes smaller and sharper.
-It ceases to be a catalogue and becomes a set of implications.
-Items disappear or collapse into coherent initiatives.
+With that clarity, the use case list becomes smaller and sharper.
+It stops being a catalogue and becomes a set of implications.
+Some items disappear because they were never aligned to outcomes.
+Others collapse into a single coherent initiative because they were fragments of the same underlying problem.

-Teams are still creative, but creativity is bounded by enterprise intent.
-Innovation is useful, not noisy.
-Risk is treated as design input.
-Quick wins either connect to a scalable path or are not pursued.
+Teams are still creative, but their creativity is bounded by enterprise intent.
+Innovation becomes useful rather than noisy.
+Risk is treated as design input rather than late-stage veto.
+Quick wins either connect to a scalable path or they are not pursued.

 Use cases still exist.
 They just arrive at the right time, as the product of decisions that leaders have already made.